zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 Combined configuration
 ======================

-To mix the Platform and level confgiuration, you can take an example as below:
+To mix the Platform and level configuration, you can take an example as below:

 And example platforms plus level configuration::